 Patients should avoid washing their face during the first few hours immediately after Botox injections to allow the Botox to settle in the injected muscles without any disturbance.

-During the first 24 to 48 hours, using a gentle facial cleanser and lukewarm water when washing the face is best.
-Encourage patients to avoid hot water, to be gentle when applying cleanser, and to pat their face dry with a clean, soft towel rather than rubbing.
-Excessive rubbing or scrubbing can potentially dislodge the Botox from the treated areas.
+Through the first 24 to 48 hours, regularly using a gentle facial cleanser and lukewarm water when washing the face is recommended.
+Encourage your patient(s) to avoid hot water exposure, to be gentle when applying the cleanser, and to pat their face dry with a clean, soft towel rather than a rubbing motion.
+Excessive rubbing or scrubbing can unintentionally dislodge the Botox solution from the treated areas.

 How soon after Botox can you put on moisturizer?